plone/plone.app.multilingual/README.rst

 =====

-After re-running your buildout and installing the newly available add-ons, you should go to the `Languages` section of your `Site Setup` and select at least two or more languages for your site.
+After re-running your buildout and installing the newly available add-ons, you should go to the *Languages* section of your site's control panel and select at least two or more languages for your site.
 You will now be able to create translations of Plone's default content types, or to link existing content as translations.

 Features
 ========